att/rcloud.solr/README.md

 ### Solr

 Clearly we need solr running to test this out.
 The solr configuration hasn't been updated in the `feature/refactor-solr` branch yet.
-Instead the configuration has been added to a Docker image at [mangothecat/docker-rcloud-solr](https://hub.docker.com/r/mangothecat/rcloud-solr/).
-This is also on Docker hub, so to install it run:
+Instead the configuration has been added to a Docker image at [mangothecat/docker-rcloud-solr](https://github.com/mangothecat/docker-rcloud-solr) This is also on [Docker hub](https://hub.docker.com/r/mangothecat/rcloud-solr/), so to install it run:

 ```sh
 docker pull mangothecat/rcloud-solr